Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Computational Experiments

 \subsection{Speed and Accuracy}

 In Table \ref{table:reentrant}, we report the results of numerical experiments, focusing on the speed and accuracy of Algorithm \ref{alg:main}.
 In the second column, we report the number of non-zero entries of the state vector, denoted by $|s|$.
 In the third column, we report the number of distinct labels for the classification task, denoted by $|\{\bm{u}^*\}|$.
-In the rest of the columns we report $m$, the training time for OCT-H, the relative speed-up of Algorithm \ref{alg:main} and the out-of-sample classification error on the test set, rounded to the third decimal place.
+In the rest of the columns we report $m$, the training time for OCT-H, the relative speed-up of Algorithm \ref{alg:main} and the out-of-sample classification accuracy on the test set, rounded to the third decimal place.

-\paragraph{Observations from Table \ref{table:reentrant}} \begin{itemize} \item Algorithm 1 achieves perfect accuracy regardless of the size of the network, the number of unique labels and the number of non-zero entries. \item The training time for OCT-H takes at most 48 hours in our experiment, suggesting that data generation and training might take hours to days in practice. \item Once a policy is learned, Algorithm \ref{alg:main} is significantly faster than the algorithm by \citet{evgenyweiss2021}, with a speed-up ranging from hundreds to thousands of times faster in our experiment.
+\paragraph{Observations from Table \ref{table:reentrant}} \begin{itemize} \item Algorithm 1 achieves perfect accuracy regardless of the size of the network, the number of unique labels and the number of non-zero entries.
+This indicates that the learned policies consistently generalize successfully to unseen states. \item The training time for OCT-H takes at most 48 hours in our experiment, suggesting that data generation and training might take hours to days in practice. \item Once a policy is learned, Algorithm \ref{alg:main} can achieve a significant speed-up compared to the algorithm by \citet{evgenyweiss2021}, given that the only changing factor between instances is the state vector.
+The speed-up ranges from hundreds to thousands of times faster in our experiment.
 In general, this relative speed-up becomes even greater as the dimension of the state space gets higher. \item As the dimension of the state space gets higher, the number of distinct labels do not increase significantly.
 This observation suggests that even for high dimensional problems, the structure of the optimal policy might be simple enough to be learned by OCT-H with shallow decision trees. \end{itemize}